 16. Crown and Jewel Sleeve with Old School Accents

-Here we have a full sleeve with a crown, clouds, roses, and other classic Americana accents.
+Here we have a full sleeve with a crown, cloud tattoos, roses, and other classic Americana accents.
 The bold outlines and bright colors make this a strikingly beautiful look that any tattoo artist would be eager to execute.

 17. Saints Among Us Body Art